sje1g10/CodeSamples/soundproject/README.md

 python morse.py -h
 ```

-# Packages
+# Modules Used

-The code in this project uses the following special Python packages:
+The code in this project uses the following special Python modules:

 ```sh
 argparse, wave, struct, alsaaudio